Nancy2107/azure-openAI-faq-chatbot/README.md

-# 🤖 Gemini FAQ Chatbot
+# 🤖 Azure OpenAI FAQ Chatbot

 AI-powered FAQ chatbot built using **FastAPI** and **Azure OpenAI**.
 The system answers questions using structured FAQ data and falls back to intelligent web search when needed.